Table of Contents

 Protecting the Eyes From COVID-19

-Doctors are encouraging COVID-19 patients and other vulnerable people to protect their eyes during the outbreak.
+Doctors are encouraging COVID-19 patients and other vulnerable people to protect their eyes during the outbreak, and this is particularly true during the recent surge from the delta variant.
 Virus particles can be sprayed through the act of sneezing, coughing, or even talking into another person’s face.

 Usually, the droplets are unwittingly inhaled through the mouth or nose, but they can also affect the eyes, possibly causing conjunctivitis (among other eye conditions) and also transmitting the disease itself.
 The infection can also be passed by touching a surface that has the virus on it (like a doorknob or smartphone screen) and then touching the eyes.

-For this reason, government and public health officials are urging ophthalmologists not to see patients during the COVID-19 outbreak, except in cases of urgent or emergency care.
+If a person tests positive for COVID-19, they should not visit their optometrist in person until the infection clears.
 As the Ophthalmology Times writes, “ophthalmologists can be at risk each time they see a patient who may be exhibiting symptoms of the disease.”

 How to Get Help for Your Eyes